Neuroquila-n8fall/JunkersControl/README.md

 Now you can connect to the AP ("CERASMARTER" network by default) and modify/import your configuration.
 A sample configuration is located [here](assets/Templates/Configurations/configuration.json).
 After uploading `/configuration.json` in the file manager, use **Reload Configuration** to validate and activate it without a power cycle.

 If MDNS is working properly on your end, you will be able to open the web UI using http://cerasmarter/

+### Web interface preferences

+The navigation bar provides English and German language selection and a sun/moon light/dark appearance toggle.
+Both preferences are stored in the current browser and apply to every web-interface page.
+On first use, the browser language selects German when appropriate, and the operating-system color preference selects the initial appearance.

+Translations are maintained as one JSON resource per locale in `data/frontend/i18n/` (`en.json`, `de.json`).
+Keys are grouped by their UI area, for example `menu.home`, `dashboard.system_status`, `mqtt.prefix`, and `filemanager.reload`.
+Markup can opt into automatic translation with `data-i18n="area.key"`; translated attributes use `data-i18n-placeholder`, `data-i18n-title`, or `data-i18n-aria-label`.
+JavaScript uses `translate("area.key", values)`.
+English is the fallback locale, and new locales only require a new resource plus an entry in `UiLocales`.

+The CAN Message Analyzer under **Utilities** reads the active CAN address configuration and displays names such as `Heating · Feed Current` beside their hexadecimal IDs.
+This makes captures usable with customized address maps while unknown IDs remain clearly identified.

+The home page is a live heating dashboard.
+It shows burner, feed, outside, and hot-water values plus a lightweight five-minute temperature chart that runs entirely in the browser without an external chart service. **Utilities > Fallback Heating Control** exposes every runtime command accepted through MQTT, including heating-curve, room-reference, boost, fast-heatup, valve-scaling, and hot-water controls.
+These commands take effect immediately, refresh the fail-safe command lease, and are deliberately not written to `configuration.json`; MQTT or Home Assistant can replace them later.

+The dashboard data is also available as JSON from `GET /api/runtime`.
+Runtime commands can be sent as a partial JSON object to `POST /api/control`, using the same field names as the heating MQTT payload plus `Boost`, `FastHeatup`, and `HotWaterSetpoint`.
+Both transports use the same firmware command handlers.

 ## Features